-- Campers must remain seated. - No eating is permitted on the bus. - Campers should use inside voices while traveling on the bus. - Head counts are required each time the group boards and disembarks the bus. - If campers must disembark buses for emergency situations, campers will remain on the safest side of the bus as determined by the supervisor.
+- Buses will travel in convoy to and from camp, remaining together at all times. - Campers must remain seated. - No eating on the bus. - Campers should use inside voices while traveling on the bus. - Head counts are required each time the group boards and disembarks the bus.
+If campers must disembark buses in emergency situations, campers will remain on the safest side of the bus as determined by the supervisor.